oceanbrowser/whatsnew-ob3-io/site/index.md

 - added this release notes (what's new) website, where details of OB3 updates will be posted.

 ### Bug fixes

+- fixed a bug that prevented some images in old OB3 documents (migrated from OB3 version 1 prior to 2015) from displaying correctly.

+- fixed a bug in the media catalog report

 - add additional tests to ensure that account has all required information for proceeding with login - to address an edge case of user attempting to login with an invalid account (missing email or OB3 userID data).
 User will be prompted to contact support and login will abort to login screen on account failure.